 The Rise of Distracted Driving

 In the last decade or so, the number of accidents caused by distracted driving has risen alarmingly.
-National Highway Traffic Safety Administration (NHTSA) statistics reveal that distracted driving is responsible for the majority portion of car accidents; some safety groups even estimate that at least half of all crashes involve at least one driver who was not paying full attention to the road.
+National Highway Traffic Safety Administration (NHTSA) statistics reveal that distracted driving is responsible for most car accidents; some safety groups even estimate that at least half of all crashes involve at least one driver who was not paying full attention to the road.
 This unfortunate trend can be attributed to the rapid advancement of technology, particularly smartphones, which have become so commonplace that even many small children carry one.
 Unsafe drivers may find themselves checking text messages, emails, or social media notifications while behind the wheel, underestimating the severe danger caused by smartphone distractions.

 Common Types of Driver Distractions